skills/your-first-extension-for-github-copilot/.github/steps/4-customizing-our-extension.md

 Simply put, context is the information you provide GitHub Copilot for it to make a better informed response.
 That could be asking Copilot to assume a persona, providing it some background data, or asking it a particular question.

-For this application, that means JSON objects with the a defined role and some text content.
+For this application, that means JSON objects with a defined role and some text content.
 In our case, we will attach a few `system` messages that look similar to the below.
 When the user interacts with GitHub Copilot, you will notice those attached as the `user` role.

 ```json
 {